-The Americans for Transportation Mobility (ATM) Coalition works with businesses and regions and organizations throughout the country, as well as members of Congress and their staffs and the Administration, to define the critical role of federal funding and policies, and local and state financing and involvement.
+The Americans for Transportation Mobility (ATM) Coalition works with businesses and regions and organizations throughout the country, as well as members of Congress and their staffs and the Administration, to advocate and communicate the United States’ pressing infrastructure and transportation needs.
+Among its efforts, ATM helps define the critical role of federal funding and financing policies, and the importance of local and state involvement.

 Its initiatives include networking, lobbying, grassroots education and mobilization, and policy outreach.

-While 2015 saw the first bipartisan surface-transportation legislation in 10 years enacted by Congress and signed by President Barack Obama, experts anticipate a looming $3.6 trillion shortfall.
+While 2015 saw the first bipartisan surface-transportation legislation in 10 years enacted by Congress and signed by President Barack Obama, experts anticipate a looming $2 trillion infrastructure shortfall, which includes investments for surface transportation.

 Historically, America’s transportation system has been funded through the Highway Trust Fund via a gas tax; however, the gas tax has not been raised since 1993 and funding levels have not been consistent or kept pace with the need for new projects, repairs and upgrades.
 This has led to a declining network and a funding gap that continues to affect Americans.